West End redevelopment plans recommended for approval

-The practice’s proposals for a corner site at the junction of the shopping Mecca and Wells Street will deliver a new 10-storey building with 40% more floorspace than the existing structures, and are the latest in a line of major projects at the eastern end of Oxford Street.
+The practice’s proposals for a corner site at the junction of the shopping Mecca and Wells Street will deliver a new 10-storey building with 40% more floorspace than the existing structure, and are the latest in a line of major projects at the eastern end of Oxford Street.

 In January Orms won planning permission to demolish a different corner building in the area – Oxford House – and replace it with a new development with 50% more floorspace.
 Another nearby scheme by Hopkins Architects has now been endorsed by the city council three times following challenges from the Victorian Society to the authority’s handling of the applicaiton.

 The latest Orms scheme would see the demolition of 134-140 Oxford Street and 77-84 Wells Streeet, known as Wells House, and the construction of a new building that would deliver 14,444sq m of floor space, up from the existing buildings’ 10,273sq m.